mtulio/mtulio.labs/docs/guides/ocp-aws-private-04-cluster-install-00-proxy-bastion.md

 Follow the installer logs waiting for complete.

-## Running installer on bastion host
+## Running installer on client proxied to bastion host (LIMITED WORKING)

+> NOTE: those steps works only to port forward API port, not to install a cluster.

 - Extract kubeconfig